impossibl/pgjdbc-ng/README.md

 	networkTimeout         (int)     0

 The 'networkTimeout' parameter specifies the default timeout in milliseconds for the connections.
-A value of 0 indicates that there isnt a timeout for database operations.
+A value of 0 indicates that there isn't a timeout for database operations.

 	strictMode          (boolean)  false